 Mário Peixoto 1931

-TCM’s presentation of Mark Cousins’ encyclopedic miniseries The Story of Film: An Odyssey was often a trial, as the critic’s personal interpretations of film were so magnified in importance.
+TCM’s presentation of Mark Cousins’ encyclopedic miniseries The Story of Film: An Odyssey was often a trial, as it so magnified the critic’s personal interpretations of film.
 But he certainly had the film clips to back him up, many from directors most filmgoers have never heard of.
 One intriguing clip came from Limite, a Brazilian picture made, as were many aggressively artistic endeavors in the silent era, by an enthusiast poet with access to plenty of money.
 Restored from the brink of extinction and projected at a correct speed with a remastered soundtrack of Peixoto’s original needle-drop music choices, the abstract movie tells a story that I could not fathom at first viewing.
 But the picture overflows with images of waves, characters walking in rural settings (just outside Rio, we’re told) and adrift on the high seas in a leaking rowboat.
 The key images — the woman with a man’s handcuffed hands over her shoulders — are impressive, and so are some visual choices that seem to bridge the gap between objective coverage, and a subjective delirium.
 It’s no Un chien Andalou but is indeed a full-blown cinematic work of art.

 Lütfi Ö. Akad 1966 Hudutlarin Kanunu